 Having been parked at a desk driving a keyboard for a living, just getting back outdoors is awesome.
 The challenge of getting back in shape is tempered by the thrill of riding in the woods, and looking forward to the day I'm as good as some of those passing me.
 We haven't worn the new off it yet, so it's all great and difficult to pick out one "best" part.
 We've had a couple falls, some bruises, chainring tracks, and sprains, but nothing that kept us from riding out, or wanting to go back for more.

-Users browsing this forum: mtbikerchick and 2 guests
+Users browsing this forum: ollysj and 3 guests